gatsbyjs/gatsby/docs/blog/gatsby-first-beta-release.md

 ### What's part of v1

-From Gatsby's initial release just over two years ago, Gatsby has let you build static websites using React.js components as well as markdown, JSON, and YAML.
+From Gatsby's initial release just over two years ago, Gatsby has let you build static websites using React components as well as markdown, JSON, and YAML.

 Building on this strong foundation, v1 adds: